harmony 鸿蒙Resource Categories and Access

 Screen density Indicates the screen density of the device, in dpi.
 The value can be:

-- ldpi: screen density with large-scale dots per inch (LDPI).
-This value is applicable for devices with a DPI range of (160, 240].
+- ldpi: large-scale DPI.
+This value is applicable to devices with a DPI range of (160, 240].

-- xldpi: screen density with extra-large-scale dots per inch (XLDPI).
-This value is applicable for devices with a DPI range of (240, 320].
+- xldpi: extra-large-scale DPI.
+This value is applicable to devices with a DPI range of (240, 320].

-- xxldpi: screen density with extra-extra-large-scale dots per inch (XXLDPI).
-This value is applicable for devices with a DPI range of (320, 480].
+- xxldpi: extra-extra-large-scale DPI.
+This value is applicable to devices with a DPI range of (320, 480].

-- xxxldpi: screen density with extra-extra-extra-large-scale dots per inch (XXXLDPI).
-This value is applicable for devices with a DPI range of (480, 640].
+- xxxldpi: extra-extra-extra-large-scale DPI.
+This value is applicable to devices with a DPI range of (480, 640].

-Resource Group Subdirectories
+Resource Group Directories

-Table 3 Resource group subdirectories
+Table 3 Resource group directories

-Resource Group Subdirectory Description Resource File
+Directory Description Resource File

 - boolean: boolean data